ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

 4. How does movie duration contribute to the success of RSVP Movies' productions?
     - Have movies become longer or shorter over time?
-    - Are high performing genres associated with longer or shorter movies?
+    - Are high performing movies usually longer or shorter?
-    - Are movies from specific regions consistently longer or shorter?
+    - Are movies from specific countries consistently longer or shorter?
     - Do viewers tend to prefer shorter or longer movies?

 5. How do characters contribute to the overall performance and success of RSVP Movies' productions?